go-chassis/go-archaius/README.md

 ```

 ### Put value into archaius
-Notice, key value will be only put into memory source, it could be overwritten by remote config
+Notice, key value will be only put into memory source, it could be overwritten by remote config as the precedence list
 ```go
 archaius.Set("interval", 30)
 archaius.Set("ttl", "30s")